Evolution of tetrapods: The breath

-In order for the lungs to allow gas exchange, the lungs first need to have gas in them.
 In modern tetrapods, three important breathing mechanisms are conserved from early ancestors, the first being a CO2/H+ detection system.
 In modern tetrapod breathing, the impulse to take a breath is triggered by a buildup of CO2 in the bloodstream and not a lack of O2.
 A similar CO2/H+ detection system is found in all Osteichthyes, which implies that the last common ancestor of all Osteichthyes had a need of this sort of detection system.
 The second mechanism for a breath is a surfactant system in the lungs to facilitate gas exchange.
 This is also found in all Osteichthyes, even those that are almost entirely aquatic.
 The highly conserved nature of this system suggests that even aquatic Osteichthyes have some need for a surfactant system, which may seem strange as there is no gas underwater.
 The third mechanism for a breath is the actual motion of the breath.
-This mechanism predates the last common ancestor of Osteichthyes, as it can be observed in Lampetra camtshatica, the sister clade to Osteichthyes.
-In Lampreys, this mechanism takes the form of a "cough", where the lamprey shakes its body to allow water flow across its gills.
+This mechanism predates the last common ancestor of Osteichthyes, as it can be observed in lampreys, who belong to Agnatha, the sister clade to all other vertebrates.
+In lampreys, this mechanism takes the form of a "cough", where the lamprey shakes its body to allow water flow across its gills.
 When CO2 levels in the lamprey's blood climb too high, a signal is sent to a central pattern generator that causes the lamprey to "cough" and allow CO2 to leave its body.
 This linkage between the CO2 detection system and the central pattern generator is extremely similar to the linkage between these two systems in tetrapods, which implies homology.